 Jenna Kosowski has worked as a performer, choreographer, educator and artist throughout the United States and most recently, China.
 Prior to joining the faculty of MTSU in the Fall of 2011, Jenna taught and choreographed for Arizona State University (ASU), Glendale Community College, and Missouri Valley College.
 Throughout her career she has performed with Mary Fitzgerald Dance, CONDER/dance, and the Rochester City Ballet.
 She has worked with a variety of choreographers, including Gerard Ebitz, Cherylyn Lavagnino, Shouze Ma, Stephanie Nugent, and Jennifer Tsukayama.
 She earned an undergraduate degree in Studio Art and Dance at New York University.
 Jenna completed her MFA in Dance Performance and Choreography from ASU in 2008.
 In addition to her dance interests, Jenna continues to make art and enjoys fusing the two fields whenever possible (www.jennakosowski.com).
 Her dance/art collaborations have been shown at ASU and the University of Oregon.
 Most recently, Jenna's choreography was performed throughout China (May 2012), and she also had the pleasure of teaching at the Beijing Dance Festival (July 2012).

-Erin Rehberg is Founder and Executive Director of Core Project, a movement-based, interdisciplinary performing arts collective in Chicago.
+Erin Rehberg is Founder and Director of Core Project, a movement-based, interdisciplinary performing arts collective in Chicago.
 In 2001, she became a founding member of and rehearsal mistress for Kim Nofsinger's Shelter Dance Repertoire in Duluth, MN.
-Erin teaches and fuses Jazz, Ballet, Modern and Hip Hop dance styles and has set work on dancers attending WIU, University of Minnesota-Duluth, Southern Illinois Dance Center and Prep Dance School and in schools all over the Chicago area including the Beverly Arts Center, where she directed the Summer Arts Experience-interdisciplinary arts camp.
-She helped found Suite 132Dance Company as the company manager and choreographed three premiere works on its dancers.
-She has been a Guest Dancer for Jay-Son Dance Company and has performed with Nicole Gifford Dance, Jennifer Sandoval and others.
-Her choreography has been seen in Dance Chicago, Art Exposium and Manifest Urban Arts Festival among others and she has produced site-specific work throughout the Chicago area.
+Erin teaches and fuses Jazz, Ballet, Modern and Hip Hop dance styles and has set work on dancers in a range of schools, including the Beverly Arts Center, where she directed the Summer Arts Experience-interdisciplinary arts camp.
+She helped found Suite 132Dance Company and choreographed three premiere works on its dancers.
+She has been a Guest Dancer for Jay-Son Dance Company and has performed with Nicole Gifford Dance and Jennifer Sandoval.
+Her choreography has been seen in Dance Chicago, Art Exposium and Manifest Urban Arts Festival.
 Erin earned her MFA in Interdisciplinary Arts and Media at Columbia College Chicago in 2009.